tiborgats/scaleless_music/README.md

 =====
 It is an experimental project for making scaleless music.

-# About
+# Concept
 The aim of this software is to create music according to the following perfectionist principles:
 * Music should only contain [harmonic](https://en.wikipedia.org/wiki/Harmony) intervals between notes.
 (No noise, no out of tune notes.)
 * All of the harmonic interval variations should be possible to create.
 (Including harmonies which are missing from the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale))

 The realization of these conditions is mathematically impossible with any musical [scale](https://en.wikipedia.org/wiki/Scale_(music)), therefore a correct precise music creation software should be scaleless.
 On "scaleless" I mean that the frequency of the notes are not chosen from a fixed set (= scale), instead they are calculated dynamically in relation of the previous notes.

 Counterexample: the popular [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) contains only one type of harmonic interval: the octave, all the other frequency intervals are disharmonic ones in it (multiplies of ¹²√2).
+The baby-toy manufacturers even developed it further to achieve the most annoying disharmonies.

 See also: [just intonation](https://en.wikipedia.org/wiki/Just_intonation)